 The designs for the Knight Cancer Institute research building were provided by architect SRG Partnership.

-The joint venture of McCarthy Building Companies and Andersen Construction (McCarthy/Andersen) was awarded a $160m-worth contract for construction of the building.
+The joint venture of McCarthy Building Companies and Andersen Construction (McCarthy/Andersen) secured the contract for the construction of the building.

 Alnylam Pharmaceuticals is constructing a new drug substance manufacturing and cGMP warehouse facility in Norton, Massachusetts, US.
 The company broke…

 Catalent Biologics’ manufacturing facility in Anagni, Italy will serve as the launch facility for the large-scale production and supply of…